manfromdownunder/docker-minecraft-rad2/README.md

 ## Usage

-To help you get started creating a container from this image you can either use docker-compose or the docker cli.
+To help you get started creating a container from this image you can either use docker-compose.

 ### docker-compose